Table of Contents

 What to wear to the beach: When you think of Jamaica, beautiful white sand beaches instantly come to mind.
 Jamaica’s beaches live up to all the hype, clear blue water and warm sand make for a serene beach going experience.
 When going to the beach make sure to bring all the necessities to maximize your time and experience!
 If you are staying at a resort ask to rent gear for snorkeling- there is always something to see under the water!

-Beachwear for men: a tank top, boardshorts and some flip flops will be your staples while in Jamaica.
-If you haven’t gotten a good base tan yet consider wearing a UV sun guard shirt and a hat to avoid getting burnt.
-Wear a Speedo if you are going for that full body tan, you won’t be the only one!
-Make sure you pack a bag with sunscreen, water and maybe even a few beers.
+Beachwear for men: A tank top, boardshorts, and flip-flops will be your staples while in Jamaica.
+If you haven’t gotten a good base tan yet, consider wearing a UV sun-protective shirt and a hat to avoid getting burnt.
+Wear a Speedo if you are going for that full-body tan—you won’t be the only one!
+Make sure you pack a bag with sunscreen, water, and maybe even a few beers.

-What to wear on hikes/waterfall trips: If you are planning any outdoor hikes or excursions make sure to avoid wearing cotton and chose quick drying athletic fabrics instead.
+What to wear on hikes/waterfall trips: If you are planning any outdoor hikes or excursions, make sure to avoid wearing cotton and choose quick-drying athletic fabrics instead.
 You want clothes that are light weight, breathable and will dry fast in case you get wet.
 Make sure to bring a quick dry towel as it will come in handy for drying off after swimming or wiping sweat away.
 Pack a day bag with some snacks, beverages, sunscreen and bug repellent.

 For women, if you know you are going to a waterfall to swim wear your swimsuit as your base and pair with comfortable athletic shorts and a sporty tank top.
 Wear some comfortable sandals like Chocos or Keens that you can walk around in even while wet without chafing.